Virtual-World-RE/NeoGF/README.md

 ```
 pzztool.py -bp source_folder optional_dest_folder
 ```
 Pack every folder present in _source_folder_ using the same directory.
-For each folder a pzz file a folder is created using the name of the pzz.
+For each folder a pzz file is created using the name of the pzz.

 If optional_dest_folder is specified we pack all folders in _optional_dest_folder_ instead of source_folder.